kmeaton/Pinfish_Genome/README.md

 ## Assembly

 Raw reads were generated on Oxford Nanopore MinION cells, and assembled using Flye 2.8-b1674 (complete commands used are detailed in `flye.sh`).
 This yielded an initial draft assembly.
+The log file from Flye, as well as the initial draft assembly info, are housed in the folder "flye".

 #### Polishing